Funeral/Mass of Christian Burial

 Whether burial involves the full body or cremated remains, with reverence we gather together and through the prayers of the Rite of Committal, commit our loved ones’ remains to a permanent and final resting place.
 For the rest of their lives, surviving relatives have a specific place to come and grieve, to give honor and to remember.
 This is an important benefit that burial in a cemetery provides.
 Cremated remains are to be treated as we would treat the body.
 They are to be sealed in a dignified container and buried in the ground in a cemetery or placed in a mausoleum or columbarium.
 The Church recommends that the place of burial be permanently memorialized with a memorial stone, marking the name and dates of birth and death of the deceased person.

 St. Patrick’s is blessed to have a beautiful cemetery.
-If you are not familiar with the cemetery, I encourage you to drive through it.
+If you are not familiar with the cemetery, we encourage you to drive through it.
 It is located just beyond the trees east of the church.
-For information on St. Patrick’s Cemetery please contact the Parish Office at 763.753.2011 or email@example.com.
+For information on St. Patrick’s Cemetery please contact the Parish Office at 763.753.2011 or firstname.lastname@example.org.

 The Procession to the Place of Committal for burials at St. Patrick’s Cemetery is a short walk.
 This final procession of the funeral rite mirrors the journey of human life as a pilgrimage to God’s kingdom of peace and light, the new and eternal Jerusalem.
 As we walk, the tolling bell rings representing the years of life our loved one spent here on earth.